jcbriones/ory-kratos-swift/docs/FrontendAPI.md

 let refresh = true // Bool | Refresh a login session  If set to true, this will refresh an existing login session by asking the user to sign in again.
 This will reset the authenticated_at time of the session. (optional) let aal = "aal_example" // String | Request a Specific AuthenticationMethod Assurance Level  Use this parameter to upgrade an existing session's authenticator assurance level (AAL).
 This allows you to ask for multi-factor authentication.
 When an identity sign in using e.g. username+password, the AAL is 1.
-If you wish to \"upgrade\" the session's security by asking the user to perform TOTP / WebAuth/ ... you would set this to \"aal2\". (optional) let xSessionToken = "xSessionToken_example" // String | The Session Token of the Identity performing the settings flow. (optional)
+If you wish to \"upgrade\" the session's security by asking the user to perform TOTP / WebAuth/ ... you would set this to \"aal2\". (optional) let xSessionToken = "xSessionToken_example" // String | The Session Token of the Identity performing the settings flow. (optional) let returnSessionTokenExchangeCode = true // Bool | EnableSessionTokenExchangeCode requests the login flow to include a code that can be used to retrieve the session token after the login flow has been completed. (optional) let returnTo = "returnTo_example" // String | The URL to return the browser to after the flow was completed. (optional)

-// Create Login Flow for Native Apps FrontendAPI.createNativeLoginFlow(refresh: refresh, aal: aal, xSessionToken: xSessionToken) { (response, error) in
+// Create Login Flow for Native Apps FrontendAPI.createNativeLoginFlow(refresh: refresh, aal: aal, xSessionToken: xSessionToken, returnSessionTokenExchangeCode: returnSessionTokenExchangeCode, returnTo: returnTo) { (response, error) in
     guard error == nil else {
         print(error)
         return